Maidencraig Flood Management Wetland Scheme

-Thanks to funding from Interreg, Aberdeen City Council and Bancon Homes, a new safe route to school path between the Maidencraig Housing development and Hazlehead Academy has been created.
-The improvement helped reduce the flood risk downstream in the area and has created a new home for nature by forming a wetlands area.
+Thanks to funding from BEGIN, SUSTRANS, Aberdeen City Council and Bancon Homes, a safe route to school path between the Maidencraig housing development and Hazlehead Academy has also been incorporated into the overall improvement scheme.
+This has helped reduce flood risk downstream in the area and created a new home for nature by forming a wetlands area.

-As part of the works, the tributary burn coming off the hillside at the Lang Stracht was moved and opened up to improve the habitat for wildlife.
+As part of the works, the culverted tributary burn coming down the hillside from the Lang Stracht was diverted and brought to surface to improve the habitat for wildlife.

 The scheme, built upstream of an area of Aberdeen which was badly affected by flooding in March 2018, will add resilience along with the nearby Stronsay Park flooding scheme to protect dozens of properties downstream.